Edit your staff profile

 About

-Neelam Wright is a Senior Teaching Fellow in the Centre for Higher Education Practice (CHEP), based in the Social Sciences at the University of Southampton.
+Neelam Wright is a Senior Teaching Fellow in the Centre for Higher Education Practice (CHEP), based in the Faculty for Social Sciences at the University of Southampton.
 She is part of a group of academic development leads in the doctoral college's professional development team.

 Her role involves working closely across all faculties and disciplines with multiple internal stakeholders in order to holistically develop our doctoral educational provision.

 Neelam has over 15 years’ experience as a Mentoring practitioner in HE.
 Her unique researcher mentorship training has been successfully implemented within doctoral schools, HR organisation development teams, academic staff mentoring programmes (Health Sciences) and the National Physics Laboratory.
 Over the years, Neelam has managed, supported and participated in programmes for FE & HE students, PGRs, ECRs, Black Asian and Ethnic minority staff, Deaf, disabled and refugee students, senior leaders and University executive board.
-Neelam is particularly passionate about inspiring allyship in HE and volunteer coaches to empower and develop the careers of women of colour within higher education.
-She is involved in lobbying and policy work to address structural inequalities in research and teaching across the sector.
+Neelam is particularly passionate about inspiring allyship in HE and volunteer coaches to empower and develop the careers of under-represented individuals within higher education.
+She is involved in lobbying and strategic policy work to address structural inequalities in research and teaching across the sector.

 You can update this in Pure (opens in a new tab).
 Select ‘Edit profile’.
 Under the heading and then ‘Curriculum and research description’, select ‘Add profile information’.
 In the dropdown menu, select - ‘About’.